-Meanwhile, my mother dragged us around as our home base shifted through 11 places in 21 years after Carmel: Norfolk, Lemoore, San Diego, McLean, Idaho Falls, San Diego, Alameda, Alexandria, San Diego, Subic Bay, Pearl Harbor.
-I remember high moments and devastating moments as our nomadic Naval life took a slow-motion toll on my mother.
+Meanwhile, my mother dragged us around as our home base shifted through 11 places in 21 years.
+After Carmel we moved to Norfolk, Lemoore, San Diego, McLean, Idaho Falls, San Diego, Alameda, Alexandria, San Diego, Subic Bay, Pearl Harbor.
+I remember high moments and devastating moments as our nomadic Naval life took a long-term toll on my mother.
 Although she rejoiced in my father’s stellar accomplishments and her son’s burgeoning lives, she paid a heavy price for holding down the fort and trying to make each new house special.
 And she was amazing.
 But my mother largely paid the emotional price of his absence from our lives while he served our country.

-On top of that, as my father’s responsibilities grew, so did my mother’s, and she faced the reality of wondering where the Navy car driving down the street with the chaplain in the back would stop.
+On top of that, as my father’s responsibilities grew, so did my mother’s, and she faced the reality of watching the Navy car driving down the street with the chaplain in the back.
 We lost many friends in those days and it was her job to console those who lost their husbands while carrying her own fears about my father.
 For decades she carried the banner for MIAs and POWs; the ultimate horror for military families.
-Connected by a crisscrossing of moves and overlapping lives, Navy families were tight and supportive, but those were long difficult years.
+Navy families are tight and supportive, connected by a crisscrossing of moves and overlapping lives.
+But those were long difficult years.

-During those turbulent times, we visited Carmel and once again tread the beaches.
+During those turbulent times, we visited Carmel to wander those once white beaches.
 But the sands had shifted, much like my mother’s troubled life.
-One time during the winter I recall a storm-ravaged beach with kelp piled high on the shore, which forced us to traverse unearthed cobbles.
-The cold, cloudy, raw beach hurt our feet and chilled us to the bone, but my mother put her head into the wind and forged ahead, dragging my small body through the squall.
+During the winter I recall a storm-ravaged beach with kelp piled high on the shore, forcing us to traverse unearthed cobbles.
+The cold, raw beach hurt our feet and chilled us to the bone, but my mother put her head into the wind and forged ahead, dragging my small body through the squall.
 Another time, between deployments, we walked the beach in the summer with my father, a rare experience.
-The beach was bright once more, as the promise of a new summer beach full of pristine sand, and our future was promising.
-But as my mother rode the seasons of our family’s Naval life in the 1960s and 1970s, she had lost her own dreams and instead had placed all her hopes and ambitions in her husband and two sons.
+The beach was bright once more, like the promise of a beach full of pristine sand, and our future looked promising.
+But as time marched on and my mother rode the seasons of our family’s Naval life in the 1960s and 1970s, she lost her own dreams and had placed all her hopes and ambitions in her husband and two sons.

-Fifty years after those first Carmel days, after my father retired as a Rear Admiral and a distinguished member of the Golden Eagles, my parents returned to Monterey to live in the hills of Corral De Tierra; a stunningly beautiful area that John Steinbeck called the Pastures of Heaven.
+Fifty years after those first Carmel days, after my father retired as a Rear Admiral with three major command posts and a distinguished member of the Golden Eagles, my parents returned to Monterey to live in the hills of Corral De Tierra; a stunningly beautiful area that John Steinbeck called the Pastures of Heaven.
 Their well-earned home was built on bright yellow-green meadows surrounded by majestic oaks that reached out to touch the windows.
 At Corral De Tierra, they enjoyed their golden years with friends and family and watched my brother and I raise our five kids.
 In that house, and on the beaches of Carmel and Monterey Bay, I believe my mother finally made peace with the unexpected arc of her life.
 As she watched her grandchildren grow she delighted in the stable homes of her son’s families; the one she always wanted but never had.
-During her last years, I realized that despite all the turmoil in her life, she had sacrificed everything to support her family.
-And now, my mother’s dreams had passed to us.
+During her last years, I realized that despite all the turmoil in her life, she had sacrificed everything so we could our lives as we wanted.
+My mother’s dreams had passed to me.
 She was truly the wind beneath our wings.

 But in the years after my mother’s death, as we both began to soften towards each other, I developed a new relationship with my father.
 Slowly, he opened up and I began to understand who he really was.
 The metaphor of a stout oak — rough and tough on the outside — rang true, but I had missed the inside.
-He appeared rough because he was strong and proud of who he was and what he had endured.
-For he was the one who had spent years running missions while his fellow pilots died or were taken captive.
+He appeared rough because he was strong and proud of who he was and what he had accomplished.
+For he was the one who had spent years running missions while pilots under his command died or were taken captive.
 He was the one who had spent years at sea defending his country while missing his family.
-He watched his beautiful his wife suffer through each new deployment.
-But he held it all in — for us — because that’s what he was taught to do.
-He was of the Greatest Generation and his job was to support his family, the Navy, and his country — without complaint.
-That’s who he was.
+He had watched as his beautiful his wife suffered through each new deployment.
+But he had held it all in — for us — because that’s what he was taught to do.
+He was from the Greatest Generation and he was taught to support his family, the Navy, and his country — without complaint.
+And that’s what he did.

 I realized he had been there for me all along; his shining career a beacon to follow.
 Just by example, he had pushed all of us to achieve great things.
-All along my father had been in my life, supporting me.
-He had cherished every accomplishment and loved every child.
-Far from being absent, he had been a strong presence throughout my life, but one I didn’t see.
-He was like a dark oak on the hillside in dawn’s wet, fog-shrouded moments, dripping with nourishing water falling off its thorny leaves.
-He stood through fierce winter storms with sturdy pillars and helped bring the spring with bright yellow poppies and blue lupines erupting in a celebration of life.
-Like the old tree in the grassy meadow, I finally saw that inside that stout oak was a heart of gold.
+He had cherished every accomplishment and loved all of us.
+Far from absent, he was a strong presence throughout my life, but one I didn’t see.
+He was like a dark oak on the hillside in dawn’s fog-shrouded moments with nourishing water falling off its thorny leaves.
+He stood stiff through fierce winter storms with sturdy pillars.
+He helped bring the spring into our lives just like bright yellow poppies and blue lupines erupting in a celebration of life under an oak’s long limbs.
+Like an old tree in a grassy meadow, I finally saw that inside that stout oak was a heart of gold.
 Inside I saw a man standing proud, tall, and quiet, and strong for his family and his country.

-And now, as I walk the white beaches with my children and sleep in my parent’s house among the oaks, I hold the hopes for my children and they live in their own dreams because my parents sacrificed to give that to me.
-My parents absorbed the brunt of our turbulent life, the constant shifting of our homes, as they had faced the reality of every military family that one day my father might not come home.
+And now, as I walk the white beaches with my children and sleep in my parent’s house among the oaks, I hold the hopes for my children’s future and they live in their own dreams because my parents sacrificed to give that to us.
+My parents absorbed the brunt of our turbulent life, and the constant shifting of our homes, while they lived with the reality that every military family faces: that one day my father might not come home.
 Thanks to them, my life is my own and I live in a free country.
-Like the sugar beaches of Carmel and the stout oaks on the hillsides of Monterey, their hopes and dreams are forever a part of the landscape of my life.
+Like the sugar beaches of Carmel and the stout oaks of Monterey, their dreams are forever a part of the landscape of my life.